Cipher Hunt: Fourth and fifth clue: Los Angeles, California

 The recorded phone message revealed that the fourth clue's location was in the Ochre Court building of Salve Regina University in Newport, Rhode Island.
 The clue was supposed to be located behind a portrait of Mary Hilda Miley, the university's second president.
-However, the university accidentally disposed the clue before the hunt began.
+However, the university accidentally disposed of the clue before the hunt began.
 Hirsch then promised to give a replacement clue and asked fans to stay out of the university in the meantime.

-On July 21, 2016 at 12:30pm PST, Hirsch tweeted a phone number, the same one on Waddles' missing poster in Atlanta.
+On July 21, 2016, at 12:30pm PST, Hirsch tweeted a phone number, the same one on Waddles' missing poster in Atlanta.
 When called, the phone number played a new message from Grunkle Stan, which revealed that the next clue was located near the statue of Griffith J. Griffith at Griffith Park in the Los Feliz neighborhood of Los Angeles, California.
 A golden head of Grunkle Stan was found with an encoded message written in invisible ink on three sheets of paper, as well as an invisible ink pen to read the message.

 The decoded text from the fourth clue showed that the fifth clue was located in Century City, another neighborhood in Los Angeles, at a park between the Century Plaza Towers and the Creative Artists Agency building, notably trimmed into the shape of the Eye of Providence.
-Fans were joined by Gravity Falls cast member Jason Ritter and Alex Hirsch's twin sister, Ariel Hirsch in the hunt.
+Fans were joined by Gravity Falls cast member Jason Ritter and Alex Hirsch's twin sister, Ariel Hirsch, in the hunt.
 A black pouch was found containing a USB stick with a drawing of Bill Cipher on it.
 The USB stick contained an audio file that was later uploaded to SoundCloud.
-The recording featured Grunkle Stan being taunted by the ghost of Sister Mary Hilda Miley (a reference to the disposed clue at Salve Regina University) about not finding the treasure, with music and sound effects from the 1990 video game Super Mario World in the background.
+The recording featured Grunkle Stan being taunted by the ghost of Sister Mary Hilda Miley (a reference to the lost clue at Salve Regina University) about not finding the treasure, with music and sound effects from the 1990 video game Super Mario World in the background.